 - hosting of Shiny repositories.

-Finally, we can generally install software needed for teaching or research by our users, including R, Matlab, and Python packages, upon request.
+Finally, we can generally install software needed for teaching or research by our users, including R, Python, Julia, and MATLAB packages, upon request.
 And we try to keep up with useful new software as it becomes available.

 Campus Distributed Software